Baldeep-singh109/Induction.Program2025.md/README.md

 ### 👨‍🏫 *Speaker: Dr. Parminder Singh (Dean - Student Welfare)*

 Following the first session, **Dr. Parminder Singh** took over the stage.
 He provided a comprehensive overview of various **student welfare facilities** available on campus.
-He also introduced the students to a wide range of **clubs, societies, and extracurricular activities** that help foster personal growth, leadership, and social engagement during college life.
+He also introduced the students to a wide range of **clubs, societies, and  activities** that help foster personal growth, leadership, and social engagement during college life.

 ---